Proud Canadian Company

 Find a Mortgage Specialist and Get Preapproved

 Once you’re ready to look for homes, getting preapproved or prequalified for a mortgage will go a long way in helping you determine the maximum mortgage amount a lender will allow you to borrow.
-It’s important to do your research and find a mortgage specialist who is not only experienced and knowledgeable but licensed to help you find the right residential mortgage solution for you.
+It’s important to do your research and find a mortgage specialist who is not only experienced and knowledgeable but licensed to help you find the most suitable residential mortgage solution for you.

 Note: You should be aware that a preapproval or prequalification occurs before purchasing a property, and it should not be considered the same as an approval that occurs after you’ve accepted an offer to purchase the subject property.